'No aspect ruled out': CBI on Sushant Singh Rajput case

 "Getting frustrated by the delay in CBI taking a decision to convert abetment to suicide to Murder of SSR (Sushant Singh Rajput).

-"The Doctor who is part of AIIMS team had told me long back that the photos sent by me indicated 200 per cent that it''s death by strangulation and not suicide," Singh tweeted.
+"The Doctor who is part of AIIMS team had told me long back that the photos sent by me indicated 200 per cent that it's death by strangulation and not suicide," Singh tweeted.

 Rajput, 34, was found hanging in his apartment in suburban Bandra on June 14 following which the Mumbai Police had lodged an Accidental Death Report (ADR).

-On July 25, Rajput''s father K K Singh lodged a complaint in the matter with Patna police against Sushant''s actor-friend Rhea Chakraborty, her parents Indrajit and Sandhya, her brother Showik, the late actor''s then manager Shruti Modi and his house manager Samuel Miranda.
+On July 25, Rajput's father K K Singh lodged a complaint in the matter with Patna police against Sushant's actor-friend Rhea Chakraborty, her parents Indrajit and Sandhya, her brother Showik, the late actor's then-manager Shruti Modi and his house manager Samuel Miranda.

-He accused them of cheating and abetting his son''s suicide.
-He also claimed that the accused persons had siphoned off Rs 15 crore from his son''s bank accounts.
+He accused them of cheating and abetting his son's suicide.
+He also claimed that the accused persons had siphoned off Rs 15 crore from his son's bank accounts.

 Based on this allegation, the Enforcement Directorate is probing money laundering charges.